 Becoming a new parent can feel daunting with many things to learn as you are handed this precious little one to buckle into a car seat and drive home, starting your journey as a family.
-One question that comes up after a few months of adjusting to feeding, sleeping (we hope) and caring for them is “When do they get their first tooth?”
+One question that comes up after a few months of adjusting to feeding, sleeping (we hope) and caring for them is “When do babies start teething?”

 Primary and permanent–why so many teeth?